noa/brute/README.md

 The result will be the jobs and their parameters, sorted by their scores.
 The `--max` argument may be used to limit the number of displayed results.

+## A complete example

+Under `examples/`, there are three directories for different compute environments: `local`, `sge`, and `slurm`.

+Let's look at `local`.
+There is a script called `worker.py` which is a stand-in for what you would want to run (e.g. my_compute_job.py).
+It does not have to be a Python script--any command line executable works.

+The `worker.py` script will sleep for a random amount of time, then log a final number (also random) as a toy result (in practice, this might be some kind of performance metric).

+The main functionality of brute is via the `bsubmit` command line script, which may be used as

+    bsubmit worker.py x# y --baz yes,no --foo 10,20,30

+Behind the scenes, `bsubmit` abstracts away the underlying compute environment, and submits jobs for all combinations of the arguments.
+The special argument `x#` tells brute to replace `#` with the job number when submitting the job to the queue, which is useful for producing output files.